-EDITOR’S NOTE: In 2018, the board of the International Association of Religion Journalists (IARJ) has named Regional Representatives to encourage more regional collaboration among our members.
+EDITOR’S NOTE: The board of the International Association of Religion Journalists (IARJ) has named Regional Representatives to encourage more regional collaboration among our members.
 This is the second of a series of profiles of these leading journalists …

 Rachael Kohn is an Australian author and broadcaster who has presented and produced programs on Religion and Spirituality for ABC Radio National, beginning with Religion Report, Religion Today, and since 1997, The Spirit of Things.
 Kohn also produced the television documentaries The Dead Sea Scrolls (2000) and Buddhism East and West (2001).
 Kohn is a frequent speaker on Religion and Spirituality in Australia.
 She has published two books, The New Believers: Re-imagining God (HarperCollins 2003) and Curious Obsessions in the History of Science and Spirituality (HarperCollins 2007).

-IN a December 2018 column about her decades of work, Rachel describes the journalistic challenges of covering religion for a global audience.
+In a December 2018 column about her decades of work, Rachael describes the journalistic challenges of covering religion for a global audience.
 The column, which was published on the Australian Broadcasting Corporation (ABC) website, begins with her assignment to cover the Centennial of the Parliament of the World’s Religions in 1993 in Chicago.

 It was 1993 and I was in Chicago to cover the Parliament of the World’s Religions, where 8,000 people from every imaginable religion and country pledged to live in harmony.
 It was exactly 100 years since the original Parliament was held at the 1893 Chicago World’s Fair when swamis, gurus and spiritual leaders came to America for the first time.